 Salaries Across Texas

-Realtors just starting out can make around $35,000, however within 1-2 years that average salary can rise to over $84,000 in Texas.
+Realtors just starting out can make around $35,000, however, within 1-2 years that average salary can rise to over $84,000 in Texas.

 Across the state, this average salary can rise even higher depending on location.
 The three highest paying cities for real estate agents in Texas are as follows: $102,637/year in Southlake, $95,050/year in Plano, and $93,459/year in Frisco.
 What do all three of these small cities have in common?
-They’re all suburbs of Dallas, Texas, one of if not the hottest real estate market in the state!
+They’re all suburbs of Dallas, Texas, one of if not the hottest real estate markets in the state!

-Real Estate Agent Commissions in Big Cities of Texas
+Texas Real Estate Commission in Largest Cities

 As we discussed above, housing prices in the major cities across Texas are rising even higher than in the rest of the state.
 Naturally, this means more money across the board.
-Higher home prices, higher real estate commissions, higher salaries for real estate agents.
+Higher home prices, higher real estate commissions, and higher salaries for real estate agents.

 Let’s take a look at some of the numbers shaping the housing market in the major cities across Texas.
 Using the average real estate commission in Texas of 5.78% and the average home prices of these cities in 2022, we can calculate the average realtor fee.